huggingface/blog/eval-on-the-hub-launch.md

 Now what if you have a brand spanking new dataset that you want to run baselines on?
 You can upload it to the Hub and evaluate as many models on it as you like.
 No code required.
 What’s more, you can be sure that the way you are evaluating these models on your dataset is exactly the same as how they’ve been evaluated on other datasets.

 <em>Evaluating your model on many other related datasets</em><br/>
-Or suppose you have a brand new QA model, trained on SQuAD?
-There are hundreds of different QA datasets to evaluate on :scream: You can pick the ones you are interested in and evaluate your model, directly from the Hub.
+Or suppose you have a brand new question answering model, trained on SQuAD?
+There are hundreds of different question answering datasets to evaluate on :scream: You can pick the ones you are interested in and evaluate your model, directly from the Hub.

 ## Ecosystem

 ![The Hugging Face Ecosystem and Evaluation on the Hub](/blog/assets/82_eval_on_the_hub_launch/ecosystem.png)
 <figcaption><center><i>Evaluation on the Hub fits neatly into the Hugging Face ecosystem.</i></center></figcaption>

 Evaluation on the Hub is meant to make your life easier.
 But of course, there’s a lot happening in the background.
 What we really like about Evaluation on the Hub: it fits so neatly into the existing Hugging Face ecosystem, we almost had to do it.
 Users start on dataset pages, from where they can launch evaluations or see leaderboards.
 The model evaluation submission interface and the leaderboards are regular Hugging Face Spaces.
-The evaluation backend makes use of Hugging Face AutoTrain, which opens up a PR on the Hub for the given model’s model card.
+The evaluation backend is powered by AutoTrain, which opens up a PR on the Hub for the given model’s model card.

 ## DogFood - Distinguishing Dogs, Muffins and Fried Chicken